-As per Engadget reports as on January 30, Google and HTC announced that the 1.1 billion US dollars of transactions have been successfully done.
-Zeroing in on the details, HTC’s Pixel design team of an approximate 2000 people is to collaborate with Google, with patents plugged in on both sides.
+Engadget reports that on January 30, Google and HTC announced that the 1.1 billion US dollars of transactions had been successfully done.
+Zeroing in on the details, HTC’s Pixel design team of approximately 2000 people is to collaborate with Google, with patents plugged in on both sides.

-However, this transaction would not come in the way of HTC’s launch of its own products and if external reports are to be believed, then HTC is slated to roll out its new Snapdragon 845 flagship U12 powered with 4K display in the fall of spring this year.
+However, this transaction would not come in the way of HTC’s launch of its own products, and if external reports are to be believed, then HTC is slated to roll out its new Snapdragon 845 flagship U12 powered with a 4K display in the fall of spring this year.

-A part of the Google hardware staff further reported that their goal is to accomplish the height and technological edge of Apple, which has its exclusive SoC products and CPU/GPU built by their own specialized research and development.
-Therefore, Pixel would no longer be dependent on Qualcomm and Google would enable faster, longer and thereby more efficient software updates for older products.
+A part of the Google hardware staff further reported that their goal is to accomplish Apple’s height and technological edge, which has its exclusive SoC products and CPU/GPU built by their specialized research and development.
+Therefore, Pixel would no longer be dependent on Qualcomm, and Google would enable faster, longer, and more efficient software updates for older products.

 To add to this, Pixel 3 is anticipated to be launched in September, and the pre-installed Android P (Andrews 9.0) system in October.